junior-devleague/maya-game-werks/day-3/the-grumpy-gatekeeper.md

 * Animation
 * Rigging (Possibly)

+>"Some speculate if the Gatekeeper

+>Is really a being of the light,

+>Or a true servant of darkness"

+>-Journal of the Traveler

 ## Lore
 The Gatekeeper is the protector of the guardian realm.
 He is gigantic in size and guards the gate and portal to the next level.
 He holds a weapon of his choice and never sleeps.
 Legend has it that the gatekeeper is part beast.